How do I add money to my Creek bucks account so I can print?

-If the assistant medical librarian is available please refer the person to them but if not they can contact Chuck Toscano (4958, firstname.lastname@example.org).
+If one of the medical librarians is available please refer the person to them but if not they can contact Chuck Toscano (4958, firstname.lastname@example.org).

 "I sent a document to the printer but it never printed."

-Please be patient.
-When you print a document with a lot of information (images, text, etc.) it will take more time than normal to transmit to the printer.
+Ask the student if the blue lights on the front of the printer are blinking.
+If so then the printer is receiving the print information.
+When they print a document with a lot of information (images, text, etc.) it will take more time than normal to transmit to the printer.